saitoha/libsixel/README.md

   [http://invisible-island.net/xterm/](http://invisible-island.net/xterm/)

-  You should launch xterm with "-ti 340" option. the SIXEL palette is limited to a maximum of 16 colors.
+  You should launch xterm with "-ti 340" option.
+The SIXEL palette is limited to a maximum of 16 colors.

 - yaft (in github repo)